s-r-e-e-r-a-j/WebExtractor/README.md

 ```
 1. Provide a valid URL when prompted.

-2. Choose whether to extract email addresses, phone numbers, links, or all three
+2. Choose whether to extract email addresses, phone numbers, links (including visible, hidden, and social media links), or all three

-3. It will display the **extracted emails, phone numbers, and links** in a clean format.
+3. It will display the **extracted emails, phone numbers, and links (including visible, hidden, and social media links)** in a clean format.

 4. Optionally save the extracted data to a folder.